joschu/trajopt/doc/install.rst

 Instructions
 -------------

-- install OpenRAVE using `instructions on openrave.org <http://openrave.org/docs/latest_stable>`_
+- install OpenRAVE 0.9 or above (currently, that means getting the latest sources) using `instructions on openrave.org <http://openrave.org/docs/latest_stable>`_

-.. warning:: If you are solving problems involving base motion as degrees of freedom, you should install at least version 0.9, due to a recently-fixed bug in the Jacobian calculation.

 - install OpenSceneGraph, CMake, boost, and Eigen using your package manager.
 In Ubuntu, that's::